 In an awful decision this week in a wrongful death medical malpractice case, the Michigan Court of Appeals overturned a lower court’s ruling which would have prevented ex parte communications between defense counsel and a Plaintiff’s treating physician from being entered into evidence, because HIPAA privacy rules already prohibit medical malpractice defense lawyers from meeting ex parte with plaintiff’s physicians even if the Plaintiff has executed a HIPAA authorization.

 This Michigan Court of Appeals opinion relies on the fact that the Plaintiff executed a HIPAA authorization for the defense counsel.
-In Maryland, there is no mechanism to require a Plaintiff to waive HIPAA rights because a lawsuit has been filed.
+In Maryland, there is no mechanism to require a Plaintiff to waive HIPAA rights before they file a lawsuit.
 Based on a quick review of Belote v.
-Strange, another Michigan Court of Appeals case, I think Michigan does interpret HIPAA to protect oral interviews with doctors if there is no executed HIPAA authorization.
+Strange, another Michigan Court of Appeals case, I think Michigan interprets HIPAA to protect oral interviews with doctors if there is no executed HIPAA authorization.
 So I extrapolate from this that plaintiffs are required to sign a HIPAA form to pursue a medical malpractice case in Michigan.

 Personally, I’m not a big privacy guy.
-I don’t have a big problem with the Patriot Act, for example.
+I don’t have a problem with the Patriot Act, for example.
 I also realize that accident and malpractice victims cannot use their medical history as a sword and a shield.
 You cannot pick and choose the medical records you want to put at issue in a case.
-But there is something awful – and creepy, actually – to me about allowing a defense lawyer in an adversarial system to sit down ex parte and talk to a patient’s doctor about the care, treatment and private conversations a doctor had with that patient.
+But there is something awful—and creepy, actually – to me about allowing a defense lawyer in an adversarial system to sit down ex parte and talk to a patient’s doctor about the care, treatment, and private conversations a doctor had with that patient.
 (Adding to the creepy factor: this is a wrongful death case.)

-This raises the question as to what kind of doctor would be willing to talk to the lawyers ex parte.
+This raises the question of what kind of doctor would talk to the lawyers ex parte.
 But that is a whole different issue.